 While doing all of this and maintaining a corporate job, I finally found a vocal coach who could address and help me understand why I was continually getting hoarse after shows, and at times completely losing my voice.
 That coach was Seth Riggs, known as the coach to the stars.
 After years of working with him, he encouraged me to start coaching myself because he knew that what I had personally experienced and learned to overcome would be so valuable to others.

 In 1988 I began my vocal coaching career and, taking all that I had learned from previous coaches, I developed my personal method, and eventually, an online program entitled, “Singing Made Simple”.
 At the same time, I also began personal, life and career coaching.
 I knew that with all my adventures and many different careers, that I had the ability to help guide others to their own success.

 This has finally brought me to my current philosophy, teaching, coaching and personal development methods.
 I believe that everyone possesses unique and individual talents and ability that is simply waiting to be developed.

 A thought that I’ve expressed quite a bit over my career is that anyone can learn to sing.
 This has developed over years of my own singing and decades of coaching others.
 I feel that I have now developed such a unique approach that I virtually get results with each and every client.

-Whether I’m working with someone in my studio or over the Internet, my intent is the same.
+Whether I’m working with someone in my studio or vocal lessons online, my intent is the same.
 At the end of the session that client must know that they now understand more about their voice and they have experienced definite improvement.
 This is the goal I strive for in each and every session, even if the client has been with me for years.

 First, the client must understand that everyone, even established professionals, are nervous or apprehensive at the first session.
 I explain that the voice is our most personal form of expression and everyone has some degree of judgement of their own voice.
 This is completely normal and my job is to make the client comfortable and feel safe enough to truly learn and develop.